darthkali/kmmbikeshare/README.md

 ## Run iOS App

-To run the iOS app you need to follow these Steps: rebuild the app in Android Studio `[Taskbar in AS → Build → Rebuild Project]` After that you need Xcode.
+To run the iOS app, you need to follow these Steps: rebuild the app in Android Studio `[Taskbar in AS → Build → Rebuild Project]` After that you need Xcode.
 In the App Folder is a iosWeeFood Folder.
-From there you can open the `workspace-file` in xcode. run the App with the Start Button on top
+From there you can open the `workspace-file` in xcode.
+Run the App with the Start Button on top.

 ## Issues when building the iOS app

-In Case you never run a app in XCode there might be some issues.
+In Case you never run an app in Xcode, there might be some issues.
 For some of them I have found a solution.

 **At first:** Sometimes you have to build the app twice (have you tried turning it off and on again).
 And sometimes you need to rebuild the app in Android Studio